Rules/BylawsUpdated Thursday November 8, 2018 by NGBA.

 If a player is selected to play on a high school (or 8th grade) team, they are not eligible to play in this league.
 Board exceptions may be considered if requested by the player/guardian.
 Refunds will be provided for any player who signed up to play NGBA ball, but made one of these teams, subject to an administrative charge.

-Practices are held at a combination of North Gwinnett Public schools.
+Practices are held at a combination of North Gwinnett Public schools and George Pierce Park.
 The maximum practice time per week is two hours.
 Every attempt will be made to ensure that the 7-8 year old players’ practice times will begin no later than 7:30 p.m.

 Each school has specific guidelines to be followed.
 NGBA agrees to follow these guidelines.
 These specific guidelines will be given to the coaches during the coaches meeting and are to be communicated to the parents.
 Should a team repeatedly fail to follow the guidelines of a school, the team will be subject to losing the remaining practices scheduled for their team at that school.
 Although it is the association’s goal to provide each team 2 one-hour practices a week, all teams are subject to practice cancellations.
 If a team loses privileges at a school, the practice time will not be re-scheduled.